aburenko/GamingDigestModel/README.md

-# GamingDigestModel
+# GamingDigestModel (Proof of Concept)
-Create digest from an unfiltered stream recoding on example of DayZ Streams.
+Find highlights in a game video stream recoding on example of DayZ Streams using ResNet18 and LSTM.

+This project is just a Proof of Concept and thus contains hardcoded values etc.

-## Example Steps
+## Pipeline
 We take an example video: https://www.youtube.com/watch?v=kt8wMx_c22g

 - use prepare_video.py script to download the video.